project-iris/iris-go/README.md

 It is a completely decentralized messaging solution for simplifying the design and implementation of cloud services.
 Among others, Iris features zero-configuration (i.e. start it up and it will do its magic), semantic addressing (i.e. application use textual names to address each other), clusters as units (i.e. automatic load balancing between apps of the same name) and perfect secrecy (i.e. all network traffic is encrypted).

 You can find further infos on the [Iris website](http://iris.karalabe.com) and details of the above features in the [core concepts](http://iris.karalabe.com/book/core_concepts) section of [the book of Iris](http://iris.karalabe.com/book).
 For the scientifically inclined, a small collection of [papers](http://iris.karalabe.com/papers) is also available featuring Iris.
-Lastly, slides and videos of previously given public talks are published in the [talks](http://iris.karalabe.com/talks) section.
+Slides and videos of previously given public presentations are published in the [talks](http://iris.karalabe.com/talks) page.

 There is a growing community on Twitter [@iriscmf](https://twitter.com/iriscmf), Google groups [project-iris](https://groups.google.com/group/project-iris) and GitHub [project-iris](https://github.com/project-iris).